- VILPE Sense

 New buildings commonly use a mechanical ventilation system with heat recovery.
 When renovating older buildings, we recommend the VILPE ECo Ideal Wireless control system.
-Eco Ideal is an automatic steering system for the roof fan that adjusts the ventilation according to the indoor air quality, by bringing out excess moisture and carbon dioxide.
-In order for the ventilation system to be complete, proper ventilation also needs supply air to replace the bad air.
-This can be done with an intake vent, e.g. VILPE Wive.
+ECo Ideal is an automatic regulation system for roof fans, which adjusts ventilation according to indoor air quality by removing excess moisture and carbon dioxide.
+To complete the ventilation system, supply air is also needed to replace the bad air.
+This can be done with an intake vent: for example, the VILPE Wive.
 ECo Ideal is also suitable for ventilation in recreational homes, warehouses and garages.

-Which VILPE roof fan can be used with a cooker hood?
+Which VILPE roof fans can be used with a cooker hood?

 VILPE E-series roof fans can be used with cooker hoods designed for external fans with AC-powered blower control capability.
-If the range hood is capable of controlling an EC-model roof fan (0–10V DC), VILPE ECo series roof fans should be used with the cooker hood.
+If the range hood is capable of controlling an EC-model roof fan (0–10V DC), VILPE ECo series roof fans should be used with it.
 Be sure to check the duct size and control with the cooker hood manufacturer.

-What is the difference between E series and ECo series VILPE roof fans?
+What is the difference between VILPE E series and VILPE ECo series roof fans?

 VILPE E series roof fans are AC-powered fans.
-VILPE ECo series roof fans represent next-generation fan technology that is more energy-efficient and silent than AC models.
-EC is an abbreviation for electronically commutated, which in the case of roof fans means a fan with a brushless DC motor.
+VILPE ECo series roof fans represent next-generation fan technology which is quieter and more energy-efficient than AC models.
+EC is an abbreviation for ‘Electronically Commutated’, which in the case of a roof fan means a fan with a brushless DC motor.
 DC motors are about 30 per cent more powerful than AC motors.

 What criteria should I use when selecting a roof fan?

-See the sections “What criteria should I use when selecting a VILPE roof fan for exhaust air ventilation?” and “Which VILPE roof fan can be used with a range hood?”
+See the sections “What criteria should I use when selecting a VILPE roof fan for exhaust air ventilation?” and “Which VILPE roof fans can be used with a cooker hood?”.